Continuing my list of the fifty Greatest British Cult Movies, here is my selection from 30 -21:

 23. 24 HOUR PARTY PEOPLE Michael Winterbottom (2002)

-Steve Coogan plays maverick Factory Label boss Tony Wilson in a movie that plays fast and loose with the facts but does a great job of capturing the spirit 1980s Madchester music scene.
+Steve Coogan plays maverick Factory Label boss Tony Wilson in a movie that plays fast and loose with the facts but does a great job of capturing the spirit of the 1980s Madchester music scene.

 22. THE DRAUGHTMAN’S CONTRACT Peter Greenaway (1982)